Nissan Pathfinder: Facelifts

-The Pathfinder received a facelift for the 1999.5 model year with a revised front fascia, rear fascia, and interior — followed by another facelift occurred in 2002, receiving the updated Nissan logo, a revised grille, as well as a new steering wheel, different rims and radio display.
-In 2003, the Pathfinder again received a new steering wheel.
+The Pathfinder received a facelift in 1998 for the 1999.5 model year with a revised front fascia, rear fascia, and interior — followed by another facelift occurred in 2001 for the 2002 model year, receiving the updated Nissan logo, a revised grille, as well as a new steering wheel, different rims and radio display.
+In 2002 as a 2003 model year, the Pathfinder again received a new steering wheel.

 Infiniti QX4/Terrano Regulus

 The Infiniti QX4 is a mid-size luxury SUV introduced in September 1996 and based on the Nissan Pathfinder.
 It was released following Acura's introduction of the SLX and Lexus's larger LX 450.
 The QX4 was Infiniti's first entry into the SUV market segment.

-Marketed in Japan as the Nissan Terrano Regulus and available in Nissan's JDM Nissan Bluebird Store, the Terrano Regulus was also briefly offered at Nissan Motor Store, its luxury-oriented dealership.
-Major differences between these vehicles and the Pathfinder include a more upscale interior, and unique styling.
+It was available in Japan as the Nissan Terrano Regulus and exclusive at Nissan's JDM Nissan Store.
+Major differences between these vehicles and the regular Pathfinder/Terrano include a more upscale interior and unique styling.
 Marketed as a luxury vehicle, The Terrano Regulus offered off-road capability with a low-range four-wheel-drive system and 8.3 in of ground clearance.
+In Japan, two four-cylinder diesel engines were also available.
+The US-market engine was the same 3.3-litre V6 unit as used in the Pathfinder, producing 168 hp at 4,800 rpm and 196 lbft at 4,800 rpm.
+This was generally considered underpowered for the segment, with a 0–60 mph time of 12.4 seconds in period testing.
+In 1999, the Terrano was exclusive to reorganized Nissan JDM Nissan Blue Stage dealerships.

 Year-to-year changes

+The Terrano Regulus was updated in February 1999.
+The interior design was revised, while the old QD32ETi overhead valve turbodiesel was replaced with the new DOHC, 16-valve ZD30DDTi unit.
+The VG33E engine continued unchanged, but with the added option of two-wheel-drive.